jparanda/secret-santa/README.md

 As this service is using maven, in order to be ready to up and running this service we need to do the following

+* You can fork the repository to add this into your own repo.
-* Download the project from git repository git@github.com:jparanda/secret-santa.git , for this use the command:
+* Download the project from git using the git clone command:

 ```
-git clone git@github.com:jparanda/secret-santa.git
+git clone repo_path
 ```

 * Execute the following maven command to create the java artifact: